-1. Put the students in small groups and ask them to take turns to ask and answer the questions.
+- 1. Put the students in small groups and ask them to take turns to ask and answer the questions.
 Encourage them to support their answers.

-- What presents do you like getting as a present?
+- What presents do you like getting?

 - What presents do you give to your friends?

 - Do you like going to the toy shops?